Reading Time: 3 minutes

 Select pleasant rest spots (e.g. under a shady tree or at the top of a hill with a view) so that the group can enjoy the break.
 Avoid stopping in cold, wet and windy or exposed locations.

-Rest breaks are a good opportunity to the group to discuss what is ahead so that they can enjoy highlights and objectives.
+Rest breaks provide good opportunities for the group to discuss what is ahead so that they can enjoy highlights and identify objectives.

 Unscheduled stops may include photo opportunities and observing interesting flora and fauna, and views.

 Too many stops can break up the rhythm and can cause frustration.
 For example, it is best to slow down on a long climb rather than stopping frequently.

 Climbing and descending